NIGMS/Foundations-of-Python-for-Data-Science/Submodule 0/Submodule_0_Tutorial_4_GitHub4You.md

 To get started, you need to sign up for a free GitHub account.
 This will give you access to your own profile, repositories, and collaboration tools.
 Follow the steps below to create your GitHub account.

 - Go to GitHub's website
-- Click on Sign up in the top-right corner.
+- Click on 'Sign up' in the top-right corner.
 - Enter your email address, username, and password.
-- Click Create an account and follow the instructions.
+- Click 'Create an account' and follow the instructions.
 - GitHub will send a verification email.
 Click the link in the email to verify your account.

 <p align="center">